 Leeds Arts University has opted into the TEF and received a Silver award.

-This course is hands on - you will write, plan and make films in the studio and on location; producing work amongst a community of filmmakers, and becoming immersed in the experience of making films.
+This is a practical course - you will have opportunities to write, plan and make films amongst a community of filmmakers.
 You work in production teams to produce a range of films, providing the professional experience and abilities to prepare you for work in the film and screen industries.
 There is a strong focus on production; supported by watching, investigating, analysing, critiquing and thinking about film in order to discover your own identity as a filmmaker.
 Working in small groups with other passionate filmmakers, you will take an active role in all stages of development and production, learning the skills of directing, producing, cinematography, sound, editing, production design and storytelling.
 Our students enjoy creative freedom and have the opportunity to pitch and initiate filmmaking projects across a wide range of productions, from fiction to documentary, advertising to music video.
 You will develop skills such as self-promotion, knowledge in finance and distribution, and learn to commercialise practical experiences and skills to successfully navigate the film industry.
 Learning and teaching is supported through filmmaking practice: in the studio, on location, in seminars and film screenings, production meetings and class discussions, industry talks and study trips including film festivals.
-Our students will bring with them an enthusiasm for film and screen, and a commitment to filmmaking.
-This is an intensive and challenging course where hard work is rewarded through your development as a filmmaker.
+Course related educational visits/trips experiences can take a variety of formats including physical and virtual.

 How to apply